 The Medication and Pharmacy Committee facilitates the review of all medication incidents and communication between the contracted pharmacy and clinical programs.
 Other ongoing objectives of the MAP committee include trend analysis of medication incidents, dissemination of medication information from the contracted pharmacy to clinical programs, response to coordination issues between the contracted pharmacy and clinical programs, and review and development of other medication specific processes or procedures.
-Membership of MAP consists of the Medical Director, Agency-wide Senior Registered Nurse, representation from QI, representation from all four clinical programs, and reports to QICC.
+Membership of MAP consists of the Medical Director, Agency-wide Senior Registered Nurse, representation from QI, representation from all four clinical programs, and representation from the contracted pharmacy.
+MAP reports to QICC.